gcziprusz/project-tmpl/web/src/api/musicPlaylistClient.md

 # music playlist client

+The `MusicPlaylistClient` class serves as a central client for making API calls to the MusicPlaylistService and abstracts away the details of handling authentication, making HTTP requests, and error handling.
+It provides a cleaner and more organized way to interact with the backend service in other parts of the application.

 [musicPlaylistClient.js](./musicPlaylistClinet.js) defines a class named `MusicPlaylistClient`.
 This class acts as a client for calling the MusicPlaylistService API and provides methods to interact with the service.
 It makes use of the [Axios](https://codebots.com/docs/what-is-axios) [library](https://codeinstitute.net/global/blog/what-is-a-javascript-library/) for handling [HTTP requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview) to the [API](https://www.ibm.com/topics/api).

 Here's a breakdown of the code: